smor/openschauberger/README.md

 My intent is to provide parametric 3D printable models of projects belonging to or initiated by Victor Schauberger, described in various sources, including, but not limited to patents, books, videos, or websites.

-Those models may be built by anyone, in order to experiment with them, and ideally to validate or invalidate their claims through scientific study.
+Those models may be built by anyone, using any cheap and open source 3D printer, in order to experiment with them, and ideally to validate or invalidate their claims through scientific study.

 Some of those devices might include:
 * Water conduct with wedges (Austrian Patent # 134, 543)